Juan B. R. Cooper: Later years

-Captain Cooper lived with his family in Monterey in the Cooper adobe.
+Cooper lived with his family in Monterey in the Cooper adobe.
 He was appointed in 1851 to the post of Monterey Harbormaster.
 Their daughter Ana Maria de Guadalupe married Herman Wohler in 1859.
 He was a German who had come to California in 1848.
 Their daughter Amelia married Eusebio Joseph Molera, a graduate of the Royal Academy of Engineering in Spain and the first person to obtain a patent for propelling vehicles by use of a storage battery, in 1875.
-In 1864 he and his wife moved to San Francisco where they built a home at 821 Bush St. Cooper died in 1872.
-The rancho was divided between daughters Ana Maria, Amelia, and son John Baptist Henry Cooper.
+In 1864 he and his wife moved to San Francisco where they built a home at 821 Bush St.

+After John B.R.
+Cooper's death in 1872, the ranch was divided into four parts: son John B.H.
+Cooper received the northernmost section.
+John B.R.
+Cooper's widow Maria Encarnación Vallejo received section two of the land.
+Their two surviving daughters, Anna Maria de Guadalupe Cooper and Francisca Guadalupe Amelia Cooper, received sections three and four.